-To understand the influence of Western Sahara lakes and Megalake Chad on the hydroclimatic spatial response, we further calculated the anomaly changes of regionally averaged hydroclimate variables with lake expansion over NAf (Figure 4).
-Considering PI{ref} experiments as the reference, the annual mean variables exhibit linear relationships with the mean lake fraction over NAf.
-The annual mean values of Precipitation (Prcp), Evap, and Net Radiation (Rad) increase with lake fraction, whereas T2 decreases (crosses in Figure 5).
-To provide further insights into the changes in radiation (Rad), we examined the relationship between net longwave radiation (LW) and net shortwave radiation (SW) in relation to the lake fraction (Figure S6a), positive downward).
-Take MH{WCE4} experiments as an example, our analysis revealed that the increase in Rad can be attributed to two factors: the increase in downward LW in the cooling and humidifying areas (Figure S6b) and the slight increase in downward SW in the regions with higher lake fraction, which is associated with changes in surface albedo (Figure S6c).
-These findings suggest that the humidifying and cooling areas experienced greater incoming LW radiation absorption.

-Additionally, seasonal analysis shows that during summer, there are considerable differences between the lake sensitivity experiments and the PI{ref} , with positive anomaly offsets for Prcp, Evap, and Rad and negative anomaly offsets for T2 (upward triangles in Figure 5).
-Whereas, during winter, these variables are not significantly related to the lake expansion (standard deviation = \sim 0.1), but a cooling effect is still observed (downward green triangles in Figure 5).
-Therefore, the lake expansion mainly affects hydrological changes in summer, leading to wetter and cooler conditions in the lake sensitivity experiments compared to the MH{ref} .
-However, the unusually high anomalies observed during summer in the MH{WC} experiments suggest that the position of the lake may play a more important role than the proportion of lakes in moistening the Sahara regions.
+To understand the influence of Western Sahara lakes and Megalake Chad on the hydroclimatic spatial response, we further calculated the anomaly changes of zonally averaged hydroclimate variables with lake expansion over NAf (Figure 4).
+Considering PIref experiments as the reference, the annual mean variables exhibit linear relationships with the mean lake fraction over NAf.
+Precipitation (Prcp), Evap, and Radiation (Rad) increase with lake fraction, whereas T2 decreases indicate considerable offsets in the MHWC results (positive anomaly offsets for Prcp, Evap, and Rad and negative anomaly offsets for T2; upward triangles in Figure 4), whereas for winter, these variables were not related with the lake expansion (standard deviation = ~0.1), but a cooling effect still existed (downward green triangles in Figure 4).
+Additionally, lake expansion mainly contributes to the hydrological changes in summer, that is, wetter and cooler conditions are simulated in summer in the lake sensitivity experiments than in the MHref one.

+240 (crosses in Figure 4).
+However, the unusually higher anomalies in the $MH{WC}$ experiments suggested that the importance of the lake position potentially outweighs the proportion of lakes.
+Specifically, the statistical analysis results for summer

-Figure 5: Statistical relationship between regionally averaged hydroclimate variables anomaly and averaged grid lake fraction over Northern Africa (20°W-40°E, 0-35°N) for MH lake experiments anomalies (relative to PI{ref}) on the annual (cross), JJAS (upward triangle) and JAM (downward triangle) averages.
+Figure 4: Statistical relationship between averaged zonally hydroclimate variables anomaly and averaged grid lake fraction over Northern Africa (20°W-40E, 0-35°N) for MH lake experiments anomalies (relative to PIref) on the annual (cross), JJAS (upward triangle) and JAM (downward triangle) averages.
 The hydroclimatic variables include precipitation (Prcp [mm/day]; blue), evaporation (Evap [mm/day]; brown), 2 m air temperature (T2 [°C]; green), and radiation (Rad [mm/day], downward as positive; yellow).
 The p-value is less than 0.05 for all the relationships.

 We used here the Budyko aridity index to detect changes in hydroclimatic conditions related to lake expansion.
-Compared with the MH{ref} experiments (Figure S7a), the northwest climate zones are transferred from hyper-arid to arid and semi-arid zones due to the lake expansions in our six MH sensitivity experiments.
-Moreover, the western arid and semi-arid zone areas are reduced with increasing northward humid and semi-humid zones, along with increasing tropical humid zones (Figure S8).
-Additionally, in the MH{WCE4} experiments, such climate zones extend further eastward, corresponding to the spatial response of hydroclimatic variables.
-Correspondingly, the mean Budyko aridity index anomaly over NAf relative to PI{ref} increases with lake expansion, indicating that the aridity extent is lower with the presence of lakes (dots in Figure 6a).
-Climate zone transformation indicates the essential role of lake-climate impact in sustaining the northwest humidification of the Sahara by changing the hydroclimatic conditions and alleviating aridity.

-However, our climate zone results show that there are still hyper-arid and arid zones over the northwestern Sahara.
-Hence, we further demarcated regions of the precipitation scarcity and surplus based on the threshold of semi-humid climate zones (I = 2).
-By comparing the simulated precipitation with the semi-humid climate zone threshold, the regions receiving less than the threshold are considered as scarce, and regions receiving more are considered as surplus.
-The total amount of precipitation scarcity was \sim 140-160 mm/d, and the precipitation surplus was \sim 260-370 mm/d over NAf and continued to increase with lake expansion (bars in Figure 6a).
-Compared with the MH{ref} results, the MH{WCE4} experiments potentially reduced precipitation scarcity by up to \sim 13% and increased precipitation surplus by \sim 40%.
-The spatial patterns showed that the north-dry and south-wet precipitation pattern (Figures S7b and S9) and the dividing line moved up to \sim 5° to the north compared with the MH_C experiments over the western NAf regions (Figure 6b).
-Additionally, precipitation scarcity values were lower in the western region and higher in the eastern region.
+Compared with the MHref experiments (Figure S5a), the northwest climate zones are transferred from hyper-arid to arid and semi-arid zones due to the lake expansions in our six MH sensitivity experiments.
+Moreover, the western arid and semi-arid zone areas are reduced with increasing northward humid and semi-humid zones, along with increasing tropical humid zones (Figure S6).
+Additionally, in the MHWCE4 experiments, such climate zones extend further eastward, corresponding to the spatial response of hydroclimatic variables.
+Correspondingly, the mean Budyko aridity index anomaly over NAf relative to PIref increases with lake expansion, indicating that the aridity extent is lower with the presence of lakes (dots in Figure 5a).
+Climate zone implying that the climate zones over NAf were at least semi-humid or wetter.
+The total amount of precipitation scarcity was $\sim$ 140-160 mm/d, and the precipitation surplus was $\sim$ 270-380 mm/d over NAf and continued to increase with lake expansion (bars in Figure 5a).
+Compared with the MHref results, the MHWCE4 experiments potentially reduced precipitation scarcity by up to $\sim$ 13% and increased precipitation surplus by $\sim$ 40%.
+The spatial patterns showed that the north-dry and south-wet modes (Figures S5b and S7) and the dividing line moved up to $\sim$ 5° to the north compared with the MHc experiments over the western NAf regions (Figure 5b).
+Additionally, precipitation scarcity was less in the west and more in the east.